Shrooms – Psilocybin Mushrooms

-Shrooms are taken in a number of different ways, including making a tea, putting them into a smoothie or, more commonly, just eating the cap and stem.
-There is no set dose, as the potency of various batches of mushrooms will differ, as well as a person’s individual response to psilocybin.
+Taken in different ways, they can be made into tea, put into smoothies, or, most commonly, eat the cap and stem.
+There is no set dose, as the potency of various batches of mushrooms will differ, as well as a person’s response.

-Psilocybin is the active hallucinogenic chemical in magic mushrooms.
-While regular users will build a tolerance to the chemical, it’s short-lived.
-In other words, ‘shrooms aren’t known for creating a physical dependence, despite the Drug Enforcement Administration’s classification as a schedule I narcotic.
+While regular users will build a tolerance to the chemical, it’s usually short-lived.
+Magic mushrooms aren’t known for creating a physical dependence, despite the Drug Enforcement Administration’s classification as a Schedule I narcotic.

-When ingested, “shrooms” can alter sensory perception, cause euphoria and scramble normal thought processes in a way that feels spiritual in nature.
+When ingested this drug can alter sensory perception, cause euphoria and scramble normal thought processes in a way that feels spiritual.

 The psychedelic effects kick in anywhere from 45 minutes to an hour and a half and can last for six to eight hours, depending on the amount taken.

 The experience can go either way, positive or negative.
 Everyone reacts differently to psychedelics.
 Paul Austin, a writer for The Third Wave, offers potential first-time users some sound user advice;